 - 1. Reasons for inability to perform the essential functions as a provider, with or without accommodation. - 2.
 Lack of present chemical dependency or substance abuse, including illegal drugs. - 3.
-History of loss of license and felony convictions.
+History of loss of license and felony convictions - 4.
+History of loss or limitations of privileges or disciplinary activities. - 5.
+Attestation regarding the correctness and completeness of the application.